Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed `NavalTargeting=7` and/or `LandTargeting=2` resulting in still targeting TerrainTypes (trees etc.) on land with `Primary` weapon.
 - Fixed an issue that causes objects in layers outside ground layer to not be sorted correctly (caused issues with animation and jumpjet layering for an instance)
 - Fixed infantry without `C4=true` being killed in water if paradropped, chronoshifted etc. even if they can normally enter water.
-- `AnimList` can now be made to create animations on Warheads dealing zero damage by setting `AnimList.ShowOnZeroDamage` to true.
 - Allowed MCV to redeploy in campaigns using a new toggle different from `[MultiplayerDialogSettings]->MCVRedeploys`.
 - Fixed buildings with `UndeploysInto` but `Unsellable=no` & `ConstructionYard=no` unable to be sold normally.
 Restored `EVA_StructureSold` for buildings with `UndeploysInto` when being selled.
 - Fixed `WaterBound=true` buildings with `UndeploysInto` not correctly setting the location for the vehicle to move into when undeployed.